 It’s worth noting that although the DEGIRO platform is user-friendly, DEGIRO doesn’t offer a demo account.
 There’s no way to play around with the platform without committing money.
-So, if you’re not someone who dives into new sites quickly, then you might consider another low-cost option that includes this feature, like x.
+So, if you’re not someone who dives into new sites quickly, then you might consider another low-cost option that includes this feature, like a free account.

 Let’s talk about the different accounts.
 You need to know what account type you want before you sign up because you can’t switch accounts once you sign up.
 To switch between two accounts, you need to create a whole new account, and even if you do that, DEGIRO treats them as two separate accounts, which means you pay transfer fees.